Not With Our Money, Citizens — Temple Hillel B'nai Torah

 $500M Citizens-led financing for CoreCivic, 2025

 Citizens doesn't just lend — it leads these deals, organizing other lenders and serving as administrative agent.
-If the private prison industry's lenders were a football team, Citizens would be the quarterback.
+Meanwhile, Bank of America, Wells Fargo, and six other major banks have already walked away from the private prison industry.
+Citizens has not.

 Who are CoreCivic and GEO Group?
 The two largest for-profit prison companies in the US, together operating more than half of all ICE detention facilities.
 Reports from these facilities document severe medical neglect, children held for months on end, and forced labor — all while company revenues skyrocketed in 2025.